flumi3/discord-bot/README.md

 # Discord Bot

-Tired of the discord bots making their functionality premium after a certain time?
-I was too!
-So I created this custom discord bot with a music player, CS:GO and League of Legends utilities and more to come!
-Feel free to use it for your own server!
+Tired of discord bots making their features premium or shutting down their services after a certain time?
+Me too!
+So I created this custom discord bot with a music player, CS:GO and League of Legends utilities and other cool stuff.
+Feel free to use it for your own server.

-PS: There are some hidden commands and easter eggs in the bot.
+PS: There are some hidden commands and easter eggs.
 Have fun finding them!

 # Table of Contents
 1. [Features](#features)